• Skip to primary navigation

 Eagle hunting in Xinjiang

 Eagle hunting is practiced in Xinjiang by Kyrgyz in Akqi county, outside Kashgar near the Kyrgyzstan border, and by Kazakhs in the Altai Mountains in the northern part of the province.
-There is an excellent article on eagle hunting in the Dzungarian basin of Xinjiang on Saudiaramco.
+We archived an excellent Arabian article on eagle hunting in the Dzungarian basin of Xinjiang.
 Some tour operators have suggested it’s possible to visit Kyrgyz or Kazakh falconers, but special permits are needed to visit the border regions where these minorities live.

 If you do decide to go out on your own, you can be sure to see the real thing.
 There is also an eagle hunting festival organised yearly in the Kyrgyz county of Akqi county in spring and one in Shynggyl in the Altai.